 Coordination is Key

-CISA updated the congressionally mandated National Emergency Communications Plan (NECP) in late September 2019.
+CISA updated the congressionally mandated National Emergency Communications Plan (NECP) in September 2019.
 The NECP is the Nation's over-arching strategic plan for enhancing emergency communications capabilities and interoperability nationwide.
 In addition, CISA assists its state and territorial partners in the development of Statewide Communications Interoperability Plans (SCIPs), which help make improvements to emergency communications across the Nation by advancing interoperability in a structured way.

 Emergency Communications Coordination

 CISA’s Emergency Communications Coordinators support building and improving emergency communications capabilities across all levels of government throughout the Nation.
 These subject matter experts build trusted relationships, provide technical assistance, and promote collaboration for NS/EP and public safety communications operability and interoperability stakeholders.

 Priority Telecommunications Services enable NS/EP personnel to communicate during congestion scenarios across the Nation.
 CISA offers the Government Emergency Telecommunications Service (GETS), Wireless Priority Service (WPS), and Telecommunications Service Priority (TSP) programs to state and local officials.
 These programs enhance call completion for select landline and wireless users by providing priority service during abnormal call volume on the publicly switched telephone network.
 For more information on GETS, WPS or TSP, visit https://www.cisa.gov/pts-videos, contact the Priority Telecommunications Service Center toll free at 866-627-2255, 703-676-2255, or email at email@example.com.